Implementation examples Java Spring

 Node.js

-With an integration that uses cloud communications, your POS app and the payment terminal communicate with each other over the internet:
+With an integration that uses cloud communications, your POS app and the payment terminal communicate with each other over the internet.
+You send Terminal API requests to the Cloud device API endpoints.

 - Your POS app makes an API request to the Adyen payments platform.